Dynamic Discount Value Builder

 Voucher published count

-Returns the number of times the voucher was published.
+Returns the number of the times the voucher was published.
 This value will be either 0 or 1, so this parameter can be used as a security check.
 For example, if the voucher is assigned (published), then the customer gets a discount, otherwise, no discount.

 Voucher Publish Count Operand Example in Formula Builder